-- 1. That the applicant has earned a bachelor's degree (or higher) from an accredited institution of higher learning. - That the applicant has completed the following prerequisite courses or has demonstrated sufficient equivalent knowledge or experience in the specified area. - For Certificate in Accounting-six credit hours in accounting. - For Certificate in Artificial Intelligence/Expert Systems-three credit hours in data processing - For Certificate in Computer Information Systems-three credit hours in data processing, BASIC, COBOL and files. - For Certificate in Health Administration-no specified prerequisites. - For Certificate in International Business-no specified prerequisites. - For Certificate in Personnel Administration/Industrial Relations-no specified prerequisites. - For Certificate in Manufacturing and Service Management-three credit hours in data processing, micro economics, macro economics and statistics and six credit hours in accounting and mathematics. - For Certificate in Marketing-three credit hours in marketing or reading list. - For Certificate in Finance-six credit hours in accounting. - Graduate Certificate in Government Finance Administration six credit hours in accounting and three credit hours in data processing, micro economics and macro economics. - For Certificate in Taxation-no specified prerequisites. - Graduate Certificate in School Business Administration no specified prerequisites.
+- 1. That the applicant has earned a bachelor's degree (or higher) from an accredited institution of higher learning. - 2.
+That the applicant has completed the following prerequisite courses or has demonstrated sufficient equivalent knowledge or experience in the specified area. - For Certificate in Accounting-six credit hours in accounting. - For Certificate in Artificial Intelligence/Expert Systems-three credit hours in computer systems and technology - For Certificate in Computer Information Systems-three credit hours in computer systems and technology, and files.
+Six credit hours in advanced procedural programming languages. - For Certificate in Health Administration-no specified prerequisites.

+- For Certificate in International Business-no specified prerequisites. - For Certificate in Personnel Administration/Industrial Relations-no specified prerequisites. - For Certificate in Operations Management-three credit hours in computer systems and technology, micro economics, macro economics and statistics and six credit hours in accounting and mathematics. - For Certificate in Marketing-three credit hours in marketing or reading list. - For Certificate in Finance-six credit hours in accounting. - Graduate Certificate in Government Finance Administration-six credit hours in accounting and three credit hours in computer systems and technology, micro economics and macro economics. - For Certificate in Taxation-no specified prerequisites. - Graduate Certificate in School Business Administrationno specified prerequisites.